Investing in Gold: What to Know

 What is the smartest way to invest in gold?

 This can vary.
 Some may claim that it’s better to own physical bullion and keep it within your possession.
 For many, though, it makes sense to own shares of a mutual fund or ETF.
 This is because it allows you to get the diversification of owning it without worrying about storage or finding someone to buy it for the right price in the future.
 To find out the ideal investing strategy for you, we recommend talking to a financial advisor.
-This free matching tool can help you find up to three vetted financial professionals in your area.
+This free matching tool can help you find a vetted financial professional in your area.

 What is the safest way to store physical gold?